humanmade/altis-security/docs/limit-login-attempts.md

 ```
 ## Configuration settings

-By setting the configuration settings in your `composer.json`, we lock the settings to those values and hide the admin settings page.
+By placing the configuration settings in your `composer.json`, the settings are locked to those values and the admin settings page is hidden.

 ### Allowed Retries